LouieGreen/CS_Capstone/README.md

 java -jar Server.jar "PASSWORD" "PORT"  - specified password, specified port java -jar Server.jar "PORT" "PASSWORD"  - specified port, specified password
 ```

 If a port is not specified or the specified port is invaild the server deafaults to running on port 5000.
 If the password is not specified the password defaults to no password.

+## Hiddden Features
+When in messaging client:

+**CTRL + M: ** mutes notification noises, such as getting new messages and users connecting/disconnecting.

+**Escape: ** clears all chat messages from the screen.